ROCm/hipTensor/docs/api-reference.rst

 API reference guide
 ********************

-This document provides a category-wise list of the hipTensor APIs and data types.
+This document provides a category-wise list of the hipTensor APIs, data types, and other programming constructs.

 hipTensor data types
 ====================